kjzju/specular-removal/README.md

 # specular-removal

-The code and dataset will be released soon
+The code and dataset will be released soon.